Appeals & Complaints Policy

 The Board of Directors will be responsible for monitoring and reviewing the Policy.
 As a minimum this policy will be reviewed annually, but also in instances of a change to the procedures of awarding organisations or adopted assessment methodologies.

-Monitoring will include assessing how this policy is working in practice, reviewing this annually, and considering and taking action to address any issues.
+Monitoring will include assessing how this policy is working in practice, reviewing this annually, and considering and taking action to address any issues

 Any improvements identified as a result of any complaints made will be added to the Quality Improvement Plan to ensure they are completed, followed up and reviewed as part of the business’s commitment to continuous improvement.

-This policy was last reviewed on 12th January 2023.
+This policy was last reviewed on 25th August 2024.

-This policy will be reviewed by 11th January 2024.
+This policy will be reviewed by 25th August 2025.

-Last updated: 04/01/2024
+Last updated: 29/09/2024

-Reviewed by: Caroline Moon (Finance Director & Deputy Safeguarding Lead) and Nicky Hanson (Apprenticeship Manager & Safeguarding Lead)
+Reviewed by: Caroline Moon (Finance Director & Deputy Safeguarding Lead)

 Like to download this policy?